 done

-This is a warning, not a failure.
-The author either updates ZH in the same PR or opens an i18n ticket and acknowledges the drift explicitly.
+::warning:: surfaces in the GitHub Actions log and the PR’s Files Changed annotations without failing the job.
+Keep it a warning, not a hard failure: the author either updates ZH in the same PR or opens an i18n ticket and acknowledges the drift explicitly.
+If you want a hard gate later, swap ::warning:: for ::error:: and add exit 1.

 Step 4: Backfill the worst offenders deliberately

-Pick the top 20 drifted pairs by traffic (filter Search Console by /zh/articles/*).
+Pick the top 20 drifted pairs by traffic.
+In Google Search Console, open Performance, add a Page filter for /zh/articles/, and sort by Impressions — that is where a thin or mismatched ZH page costs you the most.
 Sync those manually.
 Ignore the long tail until it earns the work.

 Step 5: Verify hreflang still pairs cleanly